ShakaMirtskhulava/SHAKA.MessageBus.IntegrationEventLog.EF/README.md

 ## Usage Scenarios
 This package supports **two approaches** for integrating event publishing and handling logic:
 1. **Single .NET Application Approach**: The same application handles both publishing and processing of events.
 Use `ConfigureEventLogServicesWithPublisher()` to set up the publisher and handlers within the same project.
 2. **Distributed Approach**: The publisher and event handlers exist in separate applications.
-Use `ConfigureEventLogServices()` in the publisher app to log events, while another service handles publishing and processing.
+Use `ConfigureEventLogServices()` in the initiator app to log events, while another service handles publishing and processing.

 ---
 This implementation enhances **event consistency, failure recovery, and transaction reliability** in an event-driven microservices architecture.